DIY-NAMICsystem/Hardware_Documentation/Chapter_5.Component_Assembly-Infrared_Detectors/README.md

 ### Photo Interrupter GP1A57HRJ00F

-Our lab uses the photo interrupter [GP1A57HRJ00F](https://www.sparkfun.com/products/9299), but there are many similar options.
+We use this photo interrupter [GP1A57HRJ00F](https://www.sparkfun.com/products/9299), but there are many similar options.

 <p align="center">
     <img title = "figure3" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_5.Component_Assembly-Infrared_Detectors/imgs/Figure_3.png?raw=true" align=center width=300/><br><br>
     <b><i>Figure 3:</b> IR photo interrupter GP1A57HRJ00F </i>
 </p>

-Once you have the component, we have to power it up and connect it to our Arduino!
-To do that we will have to consult the [datasheet](https://www.sparkfun.com/datasheets/Components/GP1A57HRJ00F.pdf) for this particular photo interrupter since we don’t want to short the circuit prematurely.
-Below is an internal connection diagram from the official datasheet.
-It looks very confusing if you’re new to electronics.
-It certainly was for me when I started out!
-Thankfully I was able to find a “translated” version of the diagram (diagram 4).
+Once you have the component, it needs to be powered and connected to the Arduino!
+To do that, consult the [datasheet](https://www.sparkfun.com/datasheets/Components/GP1A57HRJ00F.pdf) for this particular photo interrupter so it doesn't short the circuit prematurely.
+Below is an internal connection diagram from the official datasheet, and a “translated” version of the diagram (diagram 4).
 Note that diagram 3 and diagram 4 are top-down views of the photo interrupter.
 Also note that in diagram 4, the placement of the resistor doesn’t matter – it could as well be connected to ground and it will work just fine (as long as it’s a serial connection).

 <p align="center">
     <img title = "figure4" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_5.Component_Assembly-Infrared_Detectors/imgs/Figure_4.png?raw=true" align=center width=350/><br><br>